The Clear Edge

 Each move stacked:

-• Skills test: Eliminated 70-80% of applicants before wasting interview time (4 hours invested)
+• Skills test: Eliminated 70–80% of applicants before any interview time was spent (only 4 hours invested).

-• Paid trial: Revealed actual performance before full commitment (3.5 hours + $500 per candidate)
+• Paid trial: Revealed actual performance before full commitment (about 3.5 hours of oversight + $500 per candidate).

-Total from 3 moves: Prevented $30K in future disasters, saved 50+ hours in training mediocre hires.
+Total from 3 moves: Prevented $30K in future hiring disasters and saved 50+ hours of training mediocre hires.

 Here’s what almost derailed the rebuild—and how he solved it.